pulumi/pulumi-hugo/themes/default/content/challenge/one-quickstart.md

 }
 ```

-We also have new dependencies to add to `requirements.txt`.
+We also have new dependencies to add to `requirements.txt` at the root of your repo.
 It should now look like this:

 ```text
 pulumi>=3.0.0,<4.0.0